by Cobretti D. Williams

 What began as a strategy to alleviate campus unrest has become an institutionalized mechanism for regulation, compliance, and order.
 While the impact may not be felt broadly, the images and narratives of those most impacted by law enforcement—namely students of color—reveal that campus policing is an emerging issue in higher education.
 Without critical examination of the enforcement practices of police and acknowledgement of their noted history of racism and White supremacy, campus police officers—and the higher education institutions that hire and create them—will continue to reproduce a hostile environment based on law and order rather than safety and care.

 Cobretti D. Williams is an academic affairs administrator and doctoral candidate in Higher Education with a concentration in Women and Gender Studies.
 He has previously editorships with the Journal of Critical Scholarship on Higher Education and Student Affairs and the Journal of Student Affairs Research and Practice.
 His research focuses on critical analysis of race, gender, and sexuality in higher education governance, leadership, and theory.
 His latest publications can be found in the Journal of Negro Education, Women’s Studies International Forum, HigherEd360, and Diverse Issues in Higher Education.
-To read more of his work, you can visit his personal website at www.cobrettiwilliams.com.
+To learn more about his work or collaborate with him on a potential project, please email email@example.com.

 Broadwater, L. (2019).
 Hopkins president pitches Maryland lawmakers on need for police force; students, community advocates push back.
 The Baltimore Sun.
 Retrieved from https://www.baltimoresun.com/politics/bs-md-hopkins-police-hearing-20190222-story.html

 Embrick, D. G. (2015).
 Two nations, revisited: The lynching of black and brown bodies, police brutality, and racial control in ‘post-racial’Amerikkka.
 Critical Sociology, 41(6), 835-843.